Transgender history: Germany

 Anna P, who lived for many years as a man, photographed for Magnus Hirschfeld's Jahrbuch für sexuelle Zwischenstufen in 1922.

 On May 10, 1933, Nazis burned the library of the Institut für Sexualwissenschaft.

 An early reference to transgender people in the German medical literature appeared in 1829, in a brief review article by Johann Baptist Friedreich.
 This article was also republished in 1830.
 The article speculates on the causes behind a "female sickness" among Scythian priests, described by Hippocrates and later Herodotus; he compares this with transgender cases observed across various cultures.
 Friedreich's article was followed by a separate medical description that appeared in 1870.

 In the early 1900s, transgender people became a subject of popular interest in Germany, covered by several biographies and the sympathetic liberal press in Berlin.
 In 1906, Karl M. Baer became one of the first known trans men to have sex reassignment surgery, and in 1907 gained full legal recognition of his gender with a new birth certificate, married his first wife, and published a semifictionalized autobiography, Aus eines Mannes Mädchenjahren ("Memoirs of a Man's Maiden Years"); in 1938, he emigrated to Palestine.
 The same year, Brazilian socialite Dina Alma de Paradeda moved to Breslau and became engaged to a male teacher, before committing suicide, after which a doctor revealed that her body was male.
 This made her one of the first trans women known by name in Central Europe or of South American origin.
 A biography published in 1907, Tagebuch einer männlichen Braut ("Diary of a male bride"), was supposedly based on her diary.

 During the Weimar Republic, Berlin was a liberal city with one of the most active LGBT rights movements in the world.
-Magnus Hirschfeld co-founded the Scientific-Humanitarian Committee (WhK) in Berlin and sought social recognition of homosexual and transgender men and women; with branches in several countries, the committee was (on a small scale) the first international LGBT organization.
+Magnus Hirschfeld co-founded the Scientific-Humanitarian Committee in Berlin and sought social recognition of homosexual and transgender men and women; with branches in several countries, the committee was (on a small scale) the first international LGBT organization.
 In 1919, Hirschfeld co-founded the Institut für Sexualwissenschaft, a sexology research institute with a research library, a large archive, and a marriage and sex counseling office.
 The institute was a worldwide pioneer in the call for civil rights and social acceptance for homosexual and transgender people.
 Hirschfeld coined the word transvestite.
 In 1930 and 1931, with Hirschfeld's (and other doctors') help, Dora Richter became the first known trans woman to undergo vaginoplasty, along with removal of the penis (following removal of testicles several years earlier), and Lili Elbe underwent similar surgeries in Dresden, including an unsuccessful ovary and uterus transplant, complications from which resulted in her death.
 In 1933, the Nazis burned the institute's library.

 On June 12, 2003, the European Court of Human Rights ruled in favor of Van Kück, a German trans woman whose insurance company denied her reimbursement for sex reassignment surgery and hormone replacement therapy, who sued under Article 6 and Article 8 of the European Convention on Human Rights.